chrisalexander/blog/_posts/2010-02-18-did-digsby-just-insert-an-advert-into-my-tweet-timeline.md

 Screenshot below

-*Update- * Looks like they've been doing this for [some time](http://mashable.com/2009/12/22/riotwise-trending-ads/).
+*Update* - Looks like they've been doing this for [some time](http://mashable.com/2009/12/22/riotwise-trending-ads/).

-*Update 2 - *Steve from Digsby points out in the comments below that this was released in [Build 76](http://blog.digsby.com/archives/1255), and is disabled through your settings.
+*Update 2* - Steve from Digsby points out in the comments below that this was released in [Build 76](http://blog.digsby.com/archives/1255), and is disabled through your settings.
 Thanks for getting in touch, Steve.

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2010/02/digsby-advert.jpg" %}